Shaolong-Lorry-Wu/Lorry-Shaolong-Wu-website/content/publication/example/index.md

 ---
-title: "SPUR "
+title: Econometric Analysis of Labor Income and Job Seeking Disparities in the United States
-subtitle: Econometric Analysis of Labor Income and Job Seeking Disparities in the United States
+subtitle: ""
 authors:
   - Shaolong Wu
 author_notes: []